 [9] Governmental Services Tax proceeds from the 10% depreciation schedule change are transferred to the General Fund in FY 2012, FY 2013, FY 2015, and FY 2016.
-In FY 2017, 50 percent of the proceeds are deposited in the General Fund and 50 percent will be deposited in the State Highway Fund.
-They are scheduled to be fully retained by the Department of Motor Vehicles in FY 2018 and beyond.

-[10] Governmental Services Tax proceeds from the commissions and penalties are transferred to the General Fund in FY 2015 only.
+In FY 2017,50 percent of the proceeds are deposited in the - General Fund and 50 percent will be deposited in the State Highway Fund.
+They are scheduled to be fully retained by the Department of Motor Vehicles in FY 2018 and beyond. - [10] Governmental Services Tax proceeds from the commissions and penalties are transferred to the General Fund in FY 2015 only.
 The amount transferred cannot exceed \$23,724,000 in commissions and \$5,037,000 in penalties [11] Business License Fees for initial application and annual renewal were increased to \$200 from \$100 beginning in FY 2010.
-In FY 2016, these fees increase to \$500 for corporations, but stay at \$200 for all other businesses.
-[12] The rate of the Local School Support Tax was increased in FY 2010 through FY 2015 to 2.60% from 2.25% previously.
-Effective July 1, 2015, the 2.60% rate is made permanent.
+In FY 2016, these fees increase to \$500 for corporations, but stay at \$200 for all other businesses. - [12] The rate of the Local School Support Tax was increased in FY 2010 through FY 2015 to 2.60% from 2.25% previously.
+Effective July 1, 2015, the 2.60% rate is made permanent. - [13] In FY 2012 and FY 2013, the General Fund retained half of the quarterly fee per slot machine that that had been previously dedicated to the Account to Support Programs for the Prevention and Treatment of Problem Gaming. - [14] Collections reported for Other Revenues are preliminary. - [15] Prior to FY 2010, the Net Proceeds of Minerals Tax was collected on net proceeds from the calendar year ending in December of the given fiscal year.

-[12] In Frace of the local school support raw was increased in Fr 2010 through Fr 2010 thro

-[15] Prior to FY 2010, the Net Proceeds of Minerals Tax was collected on net proceeds from the calendar year ending in December of the given fiscal year.
 From FY 2010 through FY 2013, these taxes were collected based on an estimate of the net proceeds for the calendar year beginning in January of the given fiscal year and ending six months after the close of the given fiscal year, with a "true-up" to account for actual net proceeds due in the following fiscal year.
 In addition, in FY 2012 and FY 2013, the deduction for health and industrial insurance expenses was eliminated.
 The prepayment of the Net Proceeds of Minerals Tax is extended to June 30, 2016.
-The insurance eduction provision is scheduled to revert back to FY 2009 methodology on January 1, 2017.

-16] Commerce Tax is a levy on the gross revenue of a business which is earned in the State of Nevada effective July 1, 2015.
+The insurance deduction provision is scheduled to revert back to FY 2009 methodology on January 1, 2017. - [16] Commerce Tax is a levy on the gross revenue of a business which is earned in the State of Nevada effective July 1, 2015.
 The first \$4,000,000 per year in gross revenues earned in the State of Nevada is exempt from the tax.
 The rate varies based on the industry in which the business is primarily engaged with the industry groupings based on the North American Industry Classification System (NAICS) codes.
-Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax.

-[17] Lodging tax revenues were deposited into the General Fund in FY 2010 and FY 2011; they are deposited into the Distributive School Account beginning in FY 2012 and are scheduled to be deposited into the Supplemental School Account in FY 2018 and thereafter.
+Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax. - [17] Lodging tax revenues were deposited into the General Fund in FY 2010 and FY 2011; they are deposited into the Distributive School Account beginning in FY 2012 and are scheduled to be deposited into the Supplemental School Account in FY 2018 and thereafter.

-State General Fund Revenues